BloomTech-Labs/labs-team-home/README.md

 Styled Components is a popular CSS-in-JS library that provides flexibility and seamless integration with React allowing for customizable themes and styling that responds to props and JS logic.<br/>[Styled Components info](https://www.styled-components.com/docs/)

+### Stripe

+The Stripe API is used for payments.
+It is predictable, resource oriented, and organized around REST.<br/>[Stripe info](https://stripe.com/docs/api)

 ## Front-End Development Dependencies

 ### Husky